GreatHouseBarn/resourcespace/README.md

 # resourcespace
 Fork of svn co http://svn.resourcespace.com/svn/rs/trunk/

-with our own proprierty plugins for LibraryLink functionality.
+with our own proprietry plugins for LibraryLink functionality.